Hotel Oloffson: Beginning

+Hotel Oloffson

 In 1935, when the occupation ended, the mansion was leased to Werner Gustav Oloffson, a Swedish sea captain from Germany, who converted the property into a hotel with his wife Margot and two sons Olaf and Egon.
 In the 1950s, Roger Coster, a French photographer, assumed the lease on the hotel and ran it with his Haitian wife, Laura.
 The hotel came to be known as the "Greenwich Village of the Tropics", attracting actors, writers, and artists.
 Some of the suites in the hotel were named after the artists and writers who frequented the hotel, including Graham Greene, James Jones, Charles Addams, and Sir John Gielgud.

-A New York native, Al Seitz, acquired the hotel lease in 1960.
+An American Al Seitz acquired the hotel lease in 1960.
 During the 1970s and early 1980s, the hotel enjoyed a brief period of fame and good fortune.
-Celebrities such as Jacqueline Kennedy Onassis and Mick Jagger were regular guests, and like Coster before him, Seitz named favorite rooms at the hotel after the celebrity guests.
+Celebrities such as Jacqueline Kennedy Onassis, Elizabeth Taylor and Mick Jagger were regular guests, and like Coster before him, Seitz named favorite rooms at the hotel after the celebrity guests.
 After Al Seitz died in 1982, his widow, the former Suzanne Laury, continued to operate it.
 As the grip of Duvalierism closed over the country, however, the foreign tourist trade dried up.
 The hotel survived by serving as the desired residence for foreign reporters and foreign aid workers who needed secure lodging in the center of town.

 In 1987, with the help of his half-brother Jean Max Sam, Richard A. Morse signed a 15-year lease to manage the Hotel Oloffson, then in near-ruins after the final years of Duvalierism.
-In restoring the hotel business, Morse hired a local folkloric dance troupe and slowly converted it into a mizik rasin band.
+In restoring the business, Morse hired a local folkloric dance troupe and slowly converted it into a mizik rasin band.
 Richard Morse would become the songwriter and lead male vocalist and the name of the band, RAM, comes from his initials.
 The band became famous for their protest music during the Raoul Cédras military dictatorship from 1991 to 1994.
 Throughout the political upheaval of Haiti in the 1990s, RAM's regular Thursday evening performance at the hotel became one of the few regular social events in Port-au-Prince in which individuals of various political positions and allegiances could congregate.
 Regular attendees of the performances included foreign guests at the hotel, members of the military, paramilitary attachés and former Tonton Macoutes, members of the press, diplomats, foreign aid workers, artists, and businessmen.
-Attendees included both black Haitians and members of the nation's less populous racial groups.